 Calculate Balance Transfer Savings

-If you qualify for or already have a credit card with a low introductory APR offer on balance transfers, it could make paying off debt simpler and more convenient.
+If you qualify for or already have a credit card with a low introductory annual percentage rate (APR) offer on balance transfers, it could make paying off debt simpler and more convenient.
+Whether you're already a Citi card-member or thinking of becoming one, a balance transfer could be a way to simplify payments and keep everything organized.

 A balance transfer is a way to consolidate debt.
 It allows you to move your outstanding balance or balances from one credit card to another.

-If you qualify for (or already have) a balance transfer card with a low introductory APR and think you can pay off all your debt before the intro period ends, this can mean you’ll pay less in interest overall.
+If you qualify for (or already have) a balance transfer card with a low introductory APR and think you can pay off all your debt before the intro period ends, this could mean you may pay less in interest overall.

-What if you can’t pay everything off?
-A balance transfer may also make sense if you think you can pay off most of your balance before the promotional period is over.
+Even if you're not sure you can pay off the entire debt, a balance transfer could also make sense if you think you can pay off most of your balance before the promotional period is over.
 Do the math and make sure the amount you’ll end up paying in interest won’t undo the progress you made.

 While a balance transfer won’t necessarily affect your credit, some of the actions surrounding it can.